Sage Accounting Bookkeeping & Automation software logo

 Who Should Use Sage Accounting?

-UK small businesses and sole traders who value reliability, MTD compliance, and comprehensive features from an established provider with strong local support.
+Small businesses and sole traders who value reliability, tax compliance, and comprehensive features from an established provider with strong local support.

 Full Review

-Sage’s deep roots in the UK market translate to genuine advantages.
-MTD compliance isn’t an afterthought - it’s built into the core product.
-Integration with UK banks works reliably.
+Sage’s deep roots in the accounting market translate to genuine advantages.
+In the UK, MTD compliance isn’t an afterthought - it’s built into the core product.
+Bank integrations work reliably across major markets.
 Payroll handles RTI submissions automatically.
-The software speaks the language of British business.
+The software understands what businesses need.

 The Sage Copilot AI Assistant